nghess/sl-data/docs/SessionData.md

 ## Overview

 The `SessionData` class is a standalone tool for loading, storing, and manipulating neural and behavioral data from a single recording session.
-It provides a unified interface to work with Kilosort spike sorting output, Bonsai behavioral tracking data, and associated signal recordings.
+It provides a unified interface to work with Kilosort spike sorting output, Bonsai behavioral tracking data, and associated behavioral and event recordings.

 ## Key Features